Maine coon kitten black and white

 Maine Coon kitten sitting indoors on a cat tree

 • Choose a short name without too many syllables.
-This will make it easier for your kitten to recognize
+This will make it easier for your kitten to recognise

 • Call your kitten by their name for feeding or play, and repeat their name during the activity.
-This positive reinforcement will help your cat to recognize the name
+This positive reinforcement will help your cat to recognise the name

 • Try not to repeat the name when punishing your kitten as this will give the name a negative connotation